ibm-cloud-docs/speech-to-text/basic-request.md

 To request speech recognition with the {{site.data.keyword.speechtotextfull}} service, you need to provide only the audio that is to be transcribed.
 The service offers the same basic transcription capabilities with each of its interfaces: the WebSocket interface, the synchronous HTTP interface, and the asynchronous HTTP interface.
 {: shortdesc}

-Pass a maximum of 100 MB and a minimum of 100 bytes of audio data with any request.
-The audio must be in one of the formats that the service supports.
-For most audio, the service can automatically detect the format; for others, you must specify the format with the `Content-Type` or equivalent parameter.
-For more information, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).

 The following sections show basic transcription requests, with no optional input or output parameters, for each of the service's interfaces:

 -   The examples submit a brief FLAC file named <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/speech-to-text/audio-file.flac" download="audio-file.flac">audio-file.flac <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon"></a>.
 -   The examples use the default language model, `en-US_BroadbandModel`.
--   For clarity, the examples specify the audio format with all requests.

 [Understanding recognition results](/docs/services/speech-to-text/basic-response.html) describes the service's response for these examples.

+## Sending audio with a request
+{: #basic-request-audio}

+The audio that you pass to the service must be in one of the service's supported formats.
+For most audio, the service can automatically detect the format.
+For some audio, you must specify the format with the `Content-Type` or equivalent parameter.
+For more information, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).
+(For clarity, the following examples specify the audio format with all requests.)

+With the WebSocket and synchronous HTTP interfaces, you can pass a maximum of 100 MB of audio data with a single request.
+With the asynchronous HTTP interface, you can pass a maximum of 1 GB of audio data.
+You must send at least 100 bytes of audio with any request.

+If you are recognizing large amounts of audio, you can manually divide the audio into smaller chunks.
+But it is usually more efficient and convenient to convert the audio to a compressed, lossy format.
+Compression can maximize the amount of data that you can send with a single request.
+Especially if the audio is in WAV or FLAC format, converting it to a lossy format can make an appreciable difference.

+-   For more information about audio formats that use compression, see [Supported audio formats](/docs/services/speech-to-text/audio-formats.html#formats).
+-   For more information about the effects of compression and about converting your audio to a format that uses it, see [Data limits and compression](/docs/services/speech-to-text/audio-formats.html#limits) and [Audio conversion](/docs/services/speech-to-text/audio-formats.html#conversion).

 ## Using the WebSocket interface
+{: #basic-request-websocket}

 [The WebSocket interface](/docs/services/speech-to-text/websockets.html) offers an efficient implementation that provides low latency and high throughput over a full-duplex connection.
 All requests and responses are sent over the same WebSocket connection.
 Because of their advantages, WebSockets are the preferred mechanism for speech recognition.
 For more information, see [Advantages of the WebSocket interface](/docs/services/speech-to-text/developer-overview.html#advantages).